-Benefits of HomeschoolingAs a homeschool graduate, I am often asked what are the benefits of homeschooling?
-What did I get out of it, and do I wish I had gone to public or private school?
-There are three benefits of homeschooling that really helped me enjoy my K-12 experience, and made it so I can emphatically say I am glad I was homeschooled.
-It provided me with the flexibility to pursue my interest, it taught me how to study, and it taught me how to socialize with others.
+Three benefits of homeschooling come to mind that caused me to enjoy my K-12 experience, and made it so I can emphatically say I am grateful to have been homeschooled.
+Keeping things simple, homeschooling provided me with the flexibility to pursue my interests, taught me how to study, and taught me how to socialize with others.

-The first benefit of homeschooling is that it provides flexibility to pursue your interest.
-You want to be a scientist; you can find a local business to intern at when your friends are locked away in a school building.
-You want to go on vacation, you donít have to ask the school principle if you can take your kids with you to see your family or a famous museum or just relax by the ocean.
-If you are struggling to learn a subject, you donít have to move to another room when the bell rings, so take all the time you need to help them understand that subject.
-This is the greatest benefit of homeschooling is the freedom it gives you and your family.
+The first benefit of homeschooling is that it allows students flexibility to pursue their own interests.
+Does your child want to be a scientist?
+Encourage them to find a local business to intern at while their friends are locked away in a school building.
+Does your family need a vacation?
+You don’t have to ask the school principal to take your kids to go see your family, visit a famous museum, or just relax by the ocean.
+Is your child struggling to learn a subject?
+Well, they don’t have to move to another classroom when the bell rings, so take all the time you need to help them understand that subject.
+This is the greatest benefit of homeschooling: encouraging your child to follow their God-given talents, interests, and passions.

-The third benefit of homeschooling is that it teaches you how to socialize.
+The third benefit of homeschooling is that it teaches students how to socialize.
 Yes, the exact question everyone wonders about is actually a benefit of being homeschooled.
 If your child is currently in public or private school, think about their interactions today.
-Did they hang around only other people their exact same age and socio economic background?
-Homeschooling allows you to interact with adults and children of all different ages, demographics, and experiences, whether that’s in a local Classical Conversations community, through a homeschool co-op, on a field trip to a state museum, or at the grocery store.
-As a homeschool student, you aren’t forced into a room with only 30 peers and one adult, so you learn how to talk to new people, and how to interact with people of all backgrounds.
+Did they hang around only other people their exact same age and socio-economic background?
+Homeschooling allows families to interact with adults and children of all different ages, demographics, and experiences, whether that’s in a local Classical Conversations community, through a homeschool co-op, on a field trip to a state museum, or at the grocery store.
+As a homeschool student, you aren’t forced into a room with only 30 peers and one adult, so you learn how to talk to and interact with new people of all backgrounds.
 My mom, Leigh Bortins, often tells a story about when she was once told that homeschoolers are weird.
 She answered, “Why?
 Because they look you in the eye when they talk to you?”
 It’s true, homeschool students are often well-spoken individuals capable of maintaining a conversation with anyone.
 And they look you in the eye when talking to you.
 It’s amazing.

-What benefit of homeschooling do you enjoy the most?
-Or, what do you think you will enjoy?
-There are plenty of other benefits, but these three resonate with me and with many other parents and students.
-Remember, live life to the fullest, you canít do that sitting at a desk 8 hours a day and moving when a bell tells you to move.
+Or, if you’re completely new to homeschooling, what is one thing you are most excited about?
+There are plenty of other homeschooling benefits, but these three resonate with me and with many other parents and students.
+Remember, live life to the fullest.
+That’s difficult to do when sitting at a desk eight hours a day and only moving when a bell tells you to move.
 You can, however, achieve this through homeschooling!